Author, Author !

 Louette Wippermann Ostermann, 74, the mother of ten children, lives in Sheboygan on the Shore of Lake Michigan.
 Her interests include family history, genealogy, her children and grandchildren's activities, Lutheran church work, playing piano, traveling, writing letters, and making quilts.

 Robert J. O’Connell grew up in Syracuse, NY, known as the Salt City, where he graduated from LeMoyne College and gained his PhD from the Upstate Medical University Center at Syracuse.
-He has been a career neurobiologist on the research faculty of Florida State University, Rockefeller University, Worcester Foundation for Experimental Biology and the (University of Massachusetts) UMass Medical School.
-Now semi-retired, Bob and his second wife are engaged in real estate and other endeavors.
+He was a career neurobiologist on the research faculty of Florida State University, Rockefeller University, Worcester Foundation for Experimental Biology and the (University of Massachusetts) UMass Medical School.
+Before his passing in 2014, Bob was semi-retired and with his second wife was engaged in real estate and other endeavors.

 Jim Parsons, who got bored with going round in circles on a tractor, experienced a mid-life crisis which saw him studying English Lit, German language, History and Sociology at the University of New England, Armidale, NSW in Australia.
 That led to a satisfying late-life career teaching Communication, English, creative writing, and adult literacy at the Moree Campus of Technical and Further Education (TAFE).
 Jim lives with his family in Brisbane.